 Amazon’s Kindle Direct Publishing

 This is a great platform to get your e-books published.
 You can bring your work to a global audience as Amazon’s Kindle is worldwide.
 Their only downside is payment for Kenyans.
 Kenyans can only receive $100 checks in their mailbox.
 Which is very old-fashioned in a world of digital money.
 Hahaha.
 Amazon’s payment offer for Kenyans is still wanting.
 They do not allow us to use PayPal/or our banks.
-(This might be different for authors with bank accounts and addresses abroad) You can however showcase your books on Amazon for anyone in the globe who might purchase your books.
-Your payment comes when you manage $100 in sales in the form of a cheque to your mailbox.
+(This might be different for authors with bank accounts and addresses abroad) Your payment comes when you manage $100 in sales in the form of a cheque to your mailbox.

 Printed Book Distribution Platforms

-Interesting is that if you have a seller account on Jumia, you can sell your printed books as long as they have an ISBN barcode on the back cover.
-All you would need to do is follow Jumia’s seller account guidelines and make sure your book is well stocked to meet Jumia’s delivery demands.
+If you have a seller account on Jumia, you can sell your printed books if they have an ISBN barcode on the back cover.
+All you need to do is follow Jumia’s seller account guidelines and ensure your book is well-stocked to meet Jumia’s delivery demands.

 International Book Printing Platforms

 These three international platforms have long-established guidelines on how you can sell e-books and get your books printed.
-If you’re in Kenya /East Africa, each of these three will require that you contend with fluctuating global shipping rates.
-If these shipping rates are doable for you, then these platforms are a great resource to tap into and get your books to a wider audience.
+If you’re in Kenya /East Africa, these three will require you to contend with fluctuating global shipping rates.
+If these shipping rates are doable for you, these platforms are a great resource to tap into and get your books to a broader audience.

 Please Note: The platforms listed above allow you as a writer/author to sign up with minimal fuss.
 You register an account, follow guidelines as specified on each website, then do your best to market yourself.
 Registration is free for all of them, with no money required for membership/or to get your book or work listed.
 All you need is your own work/ebook, a reliable computer or mobile phone, and internet access.